SautiKit

 trackyesinbound_track, outbound_track, or both_tracks.

 outputSamplingRateyes8000 or 16000.
 Use 16000 for AI models.
+This is the rate delivered to your socket.

 namenoFriendly identifier echoed in stream status events.